marcglasberg/assorted_layout_widgets/README.md

                   valueColor: AlwaysStoppedAnimation<Color>(Colors.white)))),),);}
 ```

-Const objects are final/immutable and created in compile time.
-So you don't waste time creating
+Note: Const objects are final/immutable and created in compile time.
+So you don't waste time
-them.
-Also, all const objects of the same type with the same parameters are the same instance.
-So
+creating them.
+Also, all const objects of the same type with the same parameters are the same
-you don't waste memory creating more than one of them.
-In other words, const objects make your
+instance.
+So you don't waste memory creating more than one of them.
+In other words, const objects
-program faster and more memory efficient.
-They can also be used as default values in constructors,
+make your program faster and more memory efficient.
+They can also be used as default values in
-and they work well with hot-reload, while `final` values do not.
+constructors, and they work well with hot-reload, while `final` values do not.

 ### Extra Box features

-* You can hide the box by making the `show` parameter equal to `false`.
+* You can hide the box and its contents, by making the `show: false`.

 * If you make `removePaddingWhenNoChild: true`, the `padding` is only applied if the child is **not
   null**.
 If the `child` is `null` and `width` and `height` are also `null`, this means the box will